top of page

 Wilmington, North Carolina (1898)

-The only successful coup d’état on U.S. soil.
+This was the only successful coup d’état on U.S. soil.
 White supremacists overthrew a multiracial government, killed dozens of Black residents, and burned Black-owned businesses.

 Elaine, Arkansas (1919)